tubearchivist/tubearchivist/README.md

 ## Roadmap
-This should be considered as a **minimal viable product**, there is an exstensive list of future functions and improvements planned:
+This should be considered as a **minimal viable product**, there is an exstensive list of future functions and improvements planned.

+### Functionality
-- [ ] Scan your filesystem to manually add videos
+- [ ] Scan your filesystem to index already downloaded videos
 - [ ] Access controll
 - [ ] User roles
 - [ ] Delete videos and channel
 - [ ] Create playlists
+- [ ] Backup and restore
+- [ ] Podcast mode to serve channel as mp3
+- [ ] Implement [PyFilesystem](https://github.com/PyFilesystem/pyfilesystem2) for flexible video storage

+### UI
 - [ ] Show similar videos on video page
-- [ ] Import existing downloaded archive
 - [ ] Multi language support
-- [ ] Backup and restore
+- [ ] Grid and list view for both channel and video list pages
+- [ ] Show total video downloaded vs total videos available in channel

 ## Known limitations